Skip to main content

 Periodontal Maintenance

-Once gum disease is under control, periodontal maintenance in Providence can help preserve results and prevent recurrence.
+Once gum disease is under control, periodontal maintenance at Providence Dental in West Lakes can help preserve results and prevent recurrence.
 Maintenance visits are typically more frequent than standard dental cleanings and focus on:

 • Monitoring gum health and pocket depths